-- Clearly defining the roles and responsibilities of members and officers, with protocols to ensure shared understanding of roles. - Providing inductions, training and development to give all the appropriate skills, knowledge, and support to fulfil their roles and responsibilities. - Ensuring effective arrangements are in place for the discharge of the Head of Paid Service function.
+- Defining clearly the roles and responsibilities of Councillors and Officers, with protocols to ensure shared understanding of roles. - Providing inductions, training and development to give all the appropriate skills, knowledge, and support to fulfil their roles and responsibilities. - Ensuring effective arrangements are in place for the discharge of the Head of Paid Service function.